Star Wars Celebration III

 Departure – Monday April 25 2005

-If I could, I would have taken many more pictures of the convention, the USA, and just everything there, but I forgot my battery changer works on 220V, and the local voltage is just 110.
-A shame, and I should have picked up a local recharger, but well yeah, it’s ok.
+If I could, I would have taken much more pictures of the convention, the USA, and just everything there, but I forgot my battery charger works on 220V, and the local voltage is just 110.
+A shame and I should have picked up a local recharger, but well yeah, it’s ok.
 Being in the USA was a wonderful experience, that I sure want to experience again.
 Hopefully at C4.
 While rumours of the next celebration hit already, and possible locations for C4 would include Vegas, Nevada, we can only say: “bring it on, it’s gonna be explosive!”
-(Get it ?
+(Get it?
 C4, explosive? yeah, we are tired of it already too, so nevermind).
 But we will see what happens.
 I hope to see you at C4, wherever it will be (I hope London).

 Kris Van de Sande

-If you enjoyed the report, I can direct you to the following adresses:
+If you enjoyed the report, I can direct you to the following addresses:

 - Rebelscum.com Coverage

-This site did an excelent coverage.
+This site did an excellent coverage.
 Some of my input can be found there too.
 Be sure to check them out!